 - Associate of Applied Science in Automotive Technology

 As New Mexico's fourth largest city, you might think that Santa Fe would have less to offer.
 However, that couldn't be further from the truth.
 The city is known for a unique look and culture that you simply cannot find anywhere else, with Spanish Pueblo Revival architecture, more than 10 museums, and one of the highest concentrations of artists in the United States.
-Even though the population of the city was only 69,976 in 2013, it still offers plenty in terms of economic opportunity.
+Even though the population of the city was only 69,976 in 2013 (U.S. Census Bureau), it still offers plenty in terms of economic opportunity.
 Current industries include everything from hospitality to health care and software development.
 According to the National Center for Education Statistics, Santa Fe is also home to seven institutions of higher education, including these:

 As a graduate school offering instruction in counseling and art therapy, Southwestern College maintains a focus on small classroom sizes and hands-on instruction.
 Tuition and fees for the 2014-15 school year came out to approximately $28,000, although a number of state and federal student aid options may be available.
 Current degree options include: